 The strange doings in Virginia have brought blackface back in the news.
-Reaction to the unearthing of a photograph on the 1984 medical school yearbook page of Virginia Gov. Ralph Northam attests to the peculiar place of the practice in American culture and the special outrage it provokes: Far more commentators condemned the character in blackface in the photograph than even mentioned the figure in the white robe and hood of the Ku Klux Klan.
+Reaction to the unearthing of a photograph on the 1984 medical school yearbook page of Virginia Gov. Ralph Northam attests to the peculiar place of the practice in American culture and the special outrage it provokes: Far more commentators condemned the character in blackface in the photograph than even mentioned the figure next to him in the white robe and hood of the Ku Klux Klan.

 The controversy became more surreal when the governor denied he was in those photographs but admitted that he had donned blackface to impersonate Michael Jackson in a dance contest – and then a few days later, Virginia Attorney General Mark R. Herring confessed that he too, while a 19-year-old student at the University of Virginia, had dressed in blackface, to impersonate the rapper Kurtis Blow.

 “It’s a sickness,” Spike Lee tells the Washington Post, in an article on the history and persistence of blackface in America.
 Lee mentions the montage he put together in his 2000 film “Bamboozled” that featured a slew of beloved entertainers in blackface: “Judy Garland in blackface, Mickey Rooney, Bugs Bunny?”

 It is probably not a coincidence that almost all these newly confessed incidents involved the impersonation of entertainers.

 Consciously or not, they were plugging into an old tradition of blackface as one of the main features of what was for many decades the most popular form of stage entertainment in America: the minstrel show.